 •Develop water safety programs

-• Dam Maintenance The mechanism used to operate the sluice gate located on the west side of the Wonder Lake dam spillway had been damaged by floating debris.
+The mechanism used to operate the sluice gate located on the west side of the Wonder Lake dam spillway had been damaged by floating debris.
 While the initial damage did not negatively impact on the structural integrity of the dam, the MPOA Directors voted to have the mechanism repaired, and other repair work conducted on the dam.
-This work was completed in 2007.
 The dam is inspected on a yearly basis by an MPOA consultant, with the reports submitted to the State of Illinois.